emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 ## Creating Our DApp Project

-> Note I am using Xcode Version 15, your Xcode version might look slightly different as Apple releases new updates.
+> Note I am using Xcode Version 15 Beta, your Xcode version might look slightly different as Apple releases new updates.

 1. Open Xcode, and from the welcome screen, select "Create a new Xcode project"
    <img src="https://i.imgur.com/7IutQqM.png" />